eshork/go-mongoid/README.md

 Many things (most things?) don't directly translate from Ruby to Go, but major themes of the Document-related interfaces from the Mongoid API are replicated as closely as possible, with adjustments as needed to facilitate language differences.

+Also, I don't represent or work for MongoDB, Inc.

 # Target features for v1.0.0

 - Uses Go structs as the primary document interface - ie, build your own custom document definitions using native syntax